zMynxx/gitops-enterprise-q-and-a/README.md

 ## You can use the Kubernetes Downward API and Argo Rollouts Ephemeral labels together:

-- so that the application knows when a canary is active and can change its configuration accordingly
+- **✔️ so that the application knows when a canary is active and can change its configuration accordingly**
 - so that you can scale canary traffic proportional to the number of canary pods that are ready
 - so that Argo Rollouts automatically detects new versions of Stateful Sets.
-- **✔️ so that changes to configmaps trigger a new canary process**
+- so that changes to configmaps trigger a new canary process

 ## How can you instruct a canary application to stop using the production queue and send messages to a preview queue when a canary has started?